tracy8/tracy8/README.md

 </p>

 - 💻 Most used line of code `git commit -m "init"`
-- 👯 I’m looking forward to collaborate on web development, open source project.
+- 👯 I’m looking forward to collaborate on web development and open source project.
 - 📫 How to reach me: tracymurenzi@gmail.com.
 - 📌 More about me: https://tracym.netlify.app/
 - 💬 Ask me about Vue.js, React, Node.js, I am glad to help,